kekchpek/UnityMVVM/README.md

 Container.InstallView<MyViewBehaviour, IMyViewModel, MyViewModel>("MyView", _myViewPrefab); // Check Quick Start topic for details.
 ```

-There is a `FastBind` method(and its overloads), that allows you to bind singletones and separate Model and ViewModel access interfaces.
+There is a `FastBind` method(and its overloads), that allows you to bind singletons and separate Model and ViewModel access interfaces.
 Like this:
 ```csharp
 Container.FastBind<ICommonAccessInterface, OtherImplementation>(); // Common interface for model and view model layers.
 Container.FastBind<IModelInterface, IViewModelInterface, Implementation>(); // Separated access.
 ```

-Also you can add Model layer entities with regular DI container API.
+Also, you can add Model layer entities with regular DI container API.
 But entities, that are added this way will not be accessible from the ViewModel layer.
 To make ViewModel layer able to use these entities use `ProvideAccessForViewModelLayer<T>()` method.
 Like this:
 ```csharp
 Container.Bind<ISomeInterface>().To<Implementation>().AsSingle();
 Container.ProvideAccessForViewModelLayer<ISomeInterface>();